rasulkireev/gpw/content/articles/pocket-workflow.md

 This is not some sort of revolutionary method of note-taking.
 This is a simple flow I ended up using to make sure that my Pocket articles are not mixed together, and it is easy to navigate.

 I think this is the best way of using tags.
 I never found the use of assigning tasks like "productivity," "writing," or something like that.
 There is a search button for that.

-I hope this was useful.
-If you have any thoughts or comments, please let me know [here](https://twitter.com/rasulkireev/status/1241842478564749314) :) Thanks in advance.